Innovative products and ideas can help resolve societal issues and increase wealth.

 - Overijssel (only in Dutch)

 Is your province not included in the above overview?
 Only then can you apply to the national office (Netherlands Enterprise Agency).
-You can apply for subsidy each year from 1 January until 31 December, 17:00 CET.
+You can apply for subsidy from 1 January 2024 until 1 December 2024, 17:00 CET.
 Or as long as there is a budget available.

 Applications are evaluated by the proof-of-concept funding advisory committee.
 We deal with applications in the order they are submitted and evaluate each application individually as to whether it meets the requirements.
 If it does, you will receive the requested loan (if there is still budget available).
 Our decision period is limited to a maximum of 13 weeks.